 - (1) Borrowing from NISSAN FINANCE CO., LTD. is related to CMS (Cash Management System).
-The amount of the transactions represents the average balance during the period. - (2) The capital increase to Nissan International Holding B.V. was executed through the debt-equity swap method. - (3) The Company provides guarantees to the borrowings of its subsidiaries.
+The amount of the transactions represents the average balance during the period. - (2) The Company provides guarantees to the borrowings of its subsidiaries.
 In addition, the Company provides keepwell agreements, as a part of guarantees, in order to complement the credits.